Allspice Explained: Why It's Not a Blend and How to Use It

 Allspice berries

-The allspice spice ingredients are rich in essential oils, which give it its distinct aroma and taste.
+The allspice spice is rich in essential oils, which give it its distinct aroma and taste.
 When ground, it becomes a fine powder that can be used in both sweet and savory recipes.
 Its versatility makes it a must-have in any spice cabinet.

 Allspice vs. Other Spices